jacubero/Resume/Sphinx/source/training.rst

 **SDN Essentials, Madrid, Spain**

 The Advanced Contrail Bootcamp is a 2-day course covering advanced features in Juniper Networks' Contrail solution.
 This course has a primary objective of guiding students through Juniper's Contrail solution with topics such as Device Manager, Automation with HEAT and Contrail APIs, High Availability, Containers and Service Orchestration.
-The course will consist of 50% labs with the remaining 50% consisting of instructor led presentations, questions and audience participation.
+The course will consist of 50% labs with the remaining 50% consisting of instructor-led presentations, questions, and audience participation.

 Objectives:
 -----------